AdobeDocs/graphql-mesh-gateway/src/pages/gateway/hooks.md

     Only the `before` and `beforeAll` hooks accept the `blocking` argument, which allows you to stop running hooks for a query that does not receive a successful response.

-    If blocking is `true` and the composer returns an error, all future hook executions are cancelled and the node's `target` will not be invoked.
+    If blocking is `true` and the composer returns an error, all future hook executions are canceled and the node's `target` will not be invoked.
 If multiple objects use the same `target`, an unsuccessful response means that the `target` is not called for the remainder of the operation.

     If blocking is `false` and the composer returns an error, the composer will still be invoked.